psoilis/Crowd-Computing-Group-1/README.md

 In order to parse Figure Eight's Output we created a Python script located in `ML_Model/utils/results.py` that takes two parameters, the location of the Figure Eight's output as the input file and the location that we want to write the merged file.

 #### Machine Learning Classifiers
-The code we developed for the classification with confidence using the Maximum Entropy classifier is located in `ML_Model/classification/MaximumEntropy.py` and is a Python class that has two main functions `train` for taraining the model and `predict_with_confidence` that gives spredictions based on the given confidence level.
+The code developed for the classification with confidence using the Maximum Entropy classifier is located in `ML_Model/classification/MaximumEntropy.py` and is a Python class that has two main functions: `train` for training the model and `predict_with_confidence` that gives predictions based on the given confidence level.

 #### JSON to XLSX
-An other addition is that Figure8 wants the data in XLSX format so we created a script that transforms the JSON file that we get from Twitter's API into the required XLSX format in `ML_Model/utils/from_JSON_to_XLSX.py`
+An other addition is that Figure-Eight requires the input data as an XLSX file.
+As a result, a script was created that transforms the JSON file obtained from Twitter's API into the required XLSX format in `ML_Model/utils/from_JSON_to_XLSX.py`

 ## Team members :busts_in_silhouette: